Wolfrax/PyDP/cc/Annotations.md

     and whose type is int."
 If there is no subscript, "the constant 1 is used".

 Thus, __int a[b + c];__ is valid. a and c should be constants (#define) and not variables.

+The rank, as total number of elements for an array, is stored in the attribute 'rank'.

 #### Initializer